Param-Harrison/kidzode/public/courses/pixel-heroes/rainbow_name_stars.md

-# Add Sparkling Stars Around Your Name
+# Add Stars Around Your Name

-Awesome work, Pixel Hero!
-You've mastered the memory box!
-Now let's make your name even MORE spectacular!
-The Star Master wants you to add sparkling stars around your name!

-## 🎯 Today's Mission
-Add stars above and below your name to make it look super cool!
+Make your name look cool with stars!

-## 📚 Before You Start
-You know how to store your name in a variable and use `print()` to show it.

-## Let's Do It!
+## What to Do
 1. Change Jack to YOUR name
-2. Press the green **Run** button
+2. Press Run
-3. See the stars appear!
+3. See the stars!

 ```python
 name = "Jack"